 The Rays cut it 2-1 in the fifth.
 Rajai Davis had a two-out single, stole consecutive bases (43rd and 44th) and scored on Lawrie's single just over Dustin Pedroia's leap.

 It was a wild night for Rogers in his shortest outing of the season.
-He gave up two runs on three hits, but walked five -- one intentionally -- uncorked a wild pitch for Boston's first run and threw just 29 of his 60 pitches for strikes in 2 1/3 innings.
-Chad Jenkins relieved with the bases loaded and one out, getting Jarrod Saltalamacchia to bounce into a double play.
+He gave up two runs and three hits but walked five -- one intentionally -- uncorked a wild pitch for Boston's first run and threw just 29 of his 60 pitches for strikes in 2 1/3 innings.
+Chad Jenkins relieved with the bases loaded and one out, getting Saltalamacchia to bounce into a double play.

 Lester worked out of a first and third, two-out situation in the second when he fanned Arencibia swinging on a 95 mph fastball.

 NOTES: Blue Jays CF Colby Rasmus had to leave the game before the bottom of the first when he was hit in the head near the left eye by a ball thrown from the bullpen area while Toronto was warming up in the field. ...
 Boston OF Shane Victorino missed his second straight game with a jammed right thumb that forced him out of Wednesday's game early. ...
-The Red Sox opened their final home regular-season series Friday night.
-They have two more against the Blue Jays before heading to Colorado for two games (Tuesday and Wednesday) and a three-game series against the Baltimore Orioles, starting next weekend. ...
+The Red Sox opened their final home regular-season series.
+They have two more games against the Blue Jays before heading to Colorado for games on Tuesday and Wednesday and then a three-game series against the Baltimore Orioles starting next weekend. ...
 Boston RHP Ryan Dempster (8-9, 4.64 ERA) was moved to the bullpen in preparation for Boston cutting down to four starters for the postseason.
 He hasn't worked out of the pen since 2007. ...
-Red Sox CF Jacoby Ellsbury, sidelined the last 13 games with a small broken bone in his right foot, started baseball workouts on Friday....
+Red Sox CF Jacoby Ellsbury, sidelined the last 13 games with a small broken bone in his right foot, started baseball workouts. ...
 Clay Buchholz (11-0, 1.51 ERA) goes for Boston against Mark Buehrle (11-9, 4.17) on Saturday.